fadellasrg/Realtime-Chat-Backend/README.md

 # Realtime Chat
-Realtime Chat is an app that provides chat features for users.
+Realtime Chat is an app that provides personal chat features for users using socket.io.
 This app also has other features such as adding a friend list, update profile, view friend's profile, and user's location.
 This is the backend service for this app.
 You can see the frontend service [here](https://github.com/fadellasrg/Realtime-Chat-Frontend).

+---
 ## Modules
 1. [Bcrypt](https://www.npmjs.com/package/bcrypt)
 2. [Body-parser](https://www.npmjs.com/package/body-parser)